Kal-Sel/Flight-Delays-and-Cancellations/README.md

 I could have also come up with my own question!

 As I was working with the data, I came up with a question I was curious about and it could be answered from the data.
 I've build a dashboard to answer my question and lead viewers to that answer.

+The Dashboard can be accessed [here](https://public.tableau.com/profile/selmirkalender#!/vizhome/DelaysandCancellations_16176198978390/FlightDelaysandCancellations)!